Penang Food Guide – 40 Street Food To Try in 2023

 Teluk Tempoyak is a coastal village located on the Southwest side of Penang Island.

-You can pick your favorite fresh fish and shellfish, and they will be perfectly grilled upon order.
+You can pick your favorite fresh fish and shellfish, which will be perfectly grilled upon order.

 The best part of your Ikan Bakar feast is dipping the tasty morsels in homemade Air Asam dipping sauce.